First we say a big “THANKYOU!”

 ✔Drill team attends.

 We a will arrange a day for the drill team to drill your new bore.
-Prior to drill team attending we may have some bore-casing and bagged drillers gravel delivered to site.
-Often though the drill team brings these items with them on the support truck so do not be concerned if they are not delivered first.
+Prior to the drill team attending we may sometimes have some bore-casing and bagged drillers gravel delivered to site.
+Ordinarily though the drill team brings these items with them on the support truck so do not be concerned if they are not delivered first.

 Depending on access and ground conditions the drilling rig will most commonly be truck-mounted but sometimes trailer mounted if conditions so require.

 Rotary mud drilling uses a recirculating mixture of drilling fluids to flush the drilled “fines” to the surface as we drill your hole.